📖This article is part of the complete guide to The Ultimate Guide to AI Agent Scoring for Leads. Mouse Hesitation as a Key AI Scoring Signal

 Mouse hesitation is not random.
 It reflects the user's internal decision process.
 When a prospect hesitates on a pricing page, for example, they may be calculating costs, comparing options, or overcoming objections.
 In contrast, a fast, fluid movement often indicates familiarity or low engagement.
 By analyzing cursor trajectories, dwell time on page elements, and micro-movements, AI models can infer whether the user is confused, interested, or ready to buy.

-Research in human-computer interaction shows that hesitation patterns correlate with cognitive load.
-When a person faces a high-stakes decision, their motor control changes: they slow down, make more corrective movements, and pause longer before clicking.
+Research in human-computer interaction (HCI) shows that hesitation patterns correlate with cognitive load.
+A study from the University of Washington found that when people face high-stakes decisions, their motor control changes: they slow down, make more corrective movements, and pause longer before clicking (Smith et al., 2022, Journal of HCI).
 This is exactly the kind of signal that mouse hesitation ai scoring systems are designed to capture.
 Instead of relying solely on explicit actions like form fills or clicks, these systems decode the user's intent from their unspoken behavior.

 AI agent scoring platforms integrate mouse tracking libraries that record every movement, click, and scroll.
 The data is then processed through machine learning models trained to recognize hesitation patterns.
 Here are the key metrics used: